 The detection circuit of a trail camera is what actually detects the animal.
-Cameras trigger based on a combination of heat and motion.
+Trail cameras trigger based on a combination of heat and motion.
 We judge detection circuits based on:

 Trigger & Recovery Time

 The Detection Zone is the area in which a camera is able to sense motion and trigger a photo The two factors which determine the detection zone are Detection Width and Detection Range.
 For comprehensive data on Detection Zones, please review our Detection Shootout.